The EXoplanet Climate Infrared TElescope (EXCITE): A balloon-borne mission to measure spectroscopic phase curves of transiting hot Jupiters: The EXCITE Payload

 A Field Stop-Viewing Camera (FSVC) helps aim the science beam into the spectrograph, accounting for any differential misalignment between the tip/tilt stage and D1.
 This camera is mounted on the back of the telescope and images the field stop through the substrate of D1, monitoring the location of the focused science beam on the field stop substrate.
+We include a small wedge angle in D1 to compensate for lateral shifts to the science beam.
 The FSVC is not part of the telescope optical path and it is not in the pointing control loop.
 Rather, it is used to calibrate the spectrograph entrance location on the FGC.
 The FSVC is equipped with a zoom lens and a bandpass filter centered at 800\,nm.
 A light-emitting diode (LED) is mounted adjacent to the zoom lens and can be used to illuminate the field stop substrate to aid in focusing the FSVC.
 A figure of the optical path and geometry used by the FSVC is shown in Figure~\ref{fig:fsvc}.